evilbunny2008/weeWXWeatherApp/README.md

-## WeeWxWeatherApp -- A weather app for weeWx
+## weeWxWeatherApp -- A weather app for weeWx

-Unlike general weather apps, which get data from third party websites, this app gets data from personal weather stations running WeeWx.
+Unlike general weather apps, which get data from third party websites, this app gets data from personal weather stations running weeWx.

 This is a community maintained project that I do in my free time.
 While all efforts are taken to test everything works, in some cases things get overlooked.
 If you spot a problem please try to fix it and contribute where you can.
 If you aren't able to fix the issue, please file a bug under issues so we can track the progress and resolution of the problem.